 What About Foot Traffic Inside My Store?

-So far, everything we’ve covered measures foot traffic passing by your store – but what about inside your business?
+So far, everything we’ve covered measures foot traffic passing by your store – but what about foot traffic inside your business?

 Measuring foot traffic reveals the busiest (and thus ideal) locations for opening a business.
 This number, however, is just a small part of the picture.
-When you use a mobile enabled solution like SAP Digital Consumer Insight, you can drill down your foot count by age, gender, home zip code, and more.
-You can also explore trends like the busiest time of day, busiest day of the week, or rack up 2 locations side-by-side.
+When you use a mobile-enabled foot traffic tracking solution, you can drill down your foot count by age and gender, and more.
+You can also explore trends like the busiest time of day, the busiest day of the week, or compare locations side-by-side.